Hospital patient without COVID shot denied heart transplant – KION546

 Associated Press

-BOSTON (AP) — A Boston hospital is defending itself after a man’s family claimed he was denied a new heart for refusing to be vaccinated against COVID-19.
+MENDON, Mass.
+(AP) — A Boston hospital is defending itself after a man’s family claimed he was denied a new heart for refusing to be vaccinated against COVID-19.
 Brigham and Women’s Hospital declined to comment on D.J.
-Ferguson’s case, citing patient privacy laws.
-But the hospital says most transplant programs around the country set similar requirements to improve patients’ chances of survival.
-Ferguson’s family said in a crowdfunding appeal that hospital officials told the 31-year-old father of two he was ineligible for a heart transplant because he hasn’t been vaccinated against COVID-19.
-His mother, Tracey Ferguson, told The Associated Press on Wednesday that her son has had other immunizations in the past but has concerns about possible COVID-19 vaccine side effects.
+Ferguson’s case but says most transplant programs set similar requirements to improve patients’ chances of survival.
+Ferguson’s family says hospital officials told the 31-year-old father of two he was ineligible for a heart transplant because he hasn’t been vaccinated against COVID-19.
+His mother told The Associated Press on Wednesday that her son has had other immunizations in the past but has concerns about possible COVID-19 vaccine side effects.